DenisGorbachev/zsh-autopair/README.md

 Disable space expansion to work around this: `unset 'AUTOPAIR_PAIRS[ ]'`

+### Cursor obstructs the matching symbol

+If you have a block cursor (like this: `█`), it may obstruct the matching symbol.
+To check it, just type `echo "` and press Enter.
+If the matching quote was actually inserted, you'll see it.

 ## Other resources
 * Works wonderfully with [zsh-syntax-highlight] and `ZSH_HIGHLIGHT_HIGHLIGHTERS+=brackets`, but zsh-syntax-highlight must be